-If a person has at least 8 of the 10 attributes required for a project manager then they should seriously consider re-training in project management.
+If a person has at least eight of the ten attributes required for a project manager then they should seriously consider re-training in project management.

 There have always been projects, but never before has it been so important for every person to be able to lead, manage or participate in projects.